Ontario Lottery and Gaming Corporation: Slots

 Slots at racetracks generated $300 million annually for the racetracks until 2012 when the program ended.
 However, threatened with the closure of numerous tracks, the Ontario government extended the plan while it determined its future direction in gaming facilities.

-Bingo

-OLG operates a number of bingo centres throughout Ontario, including e-bingo.

-Age requirements

-The minimum age to purchase OLG lottery tickets is 18; however, for patronizing casinos and/or parimutuel facilities in the province, it is 19.

-Violators who sell OLG lottery tickets to anyone under the age of 18 can face significant fines under the legislation passed in 1997.
-In addition OLG reserves the right to suspend violators found to have sold OLG lottery tickets to anyone under the age of 18.
+Charitable bingo & gaming

+OLG oversees the operations of charity bingo and gaming centres across the province, where 25% of revenue is used to support local charities within their respective areas.
+These facilities initially operated primarily as bingo parlors; amid declines in revenues due to aging demographics and Ontario's smoking ban, OLG began to institute a modernization program in the mid-2010s to make them more appealing to young adult audiences.
+These efforts included the deployment of electronic terminals in bingo halls (allowing customers to purchase and play their bingo cards digitally, or digital "Play on Demand" games), and "Tap 'N Play" (formerly "TapTix"), a type of electronic gaming machine that utilizes slot machine reels as an entertainment display for legal lottery games such as bingo and pull-tabs (similarly to "Class II" slot machines used at tribal casinos in the United States).

 Collections

 Prizes under $999.90 can be collected directly from a retailer that has a lottery terminal in store.
 This is subject to cash availability.
 People can collect bigger prizes by visiting an OLG Casino or Slot facility.
 This can be done by mailing the ticket to the OLG Prize Centre or by visiting the OLG Prize Centre in Toronto.
 When claiming the prize at the OLG Prize Centre, the prizewinner must have valid government identification as well as providing a signature.
 The ticket will be double-checked in case of fraud.

 If the prize money is $5000 or more the terminal will freeze and OLG will be contacted.
 OLG will inform the winner directly of how to claim their prize.

 If the prize money is $10,000 or more, the process of claiming your prize will involve an interview and an investigator validating the authority of the ticket.
 Once approved, there will be a picture taken of you with your cheque.

 OLG publicizes all winners of $1,000 or more on their website.

 There is a time period of exactly one year from the draw date to claim Ontario lottery games.